 One affordable, safe, developmentally honest place where a child can watch other children doing the things children should be growing toward.
 Self-care, environmental care, physical movement, music, helping the people around them.
 A place where a parent can sit next to the child for ten minutes and have something real to talk about afterward.
 A place where the screen earns its place in the day, instead of taking it.

 The right answers come with the right questions.
-As long as the question stays "how many hours," the answer will keep missing what actually shapes a child.
+As long as the question stays "how many hours of screen time is too much," the answer will keep missing what actually shapes a child.
 The right question is whether the screen leads the child deeper into real life, or pulls them away from it.

 That is what we are preparing at self-development.systems.